sass/node-sass/README.md

 ## Post-install Build

-Install runs a series of Mocha tests to see if your machine can use the pre-built [libsass] which will save some time during install.
+Install runs only two Mocha tests to see if your machine can use the pre-built [libsass] which will save some time during install.
 If any tests fail it will build from source.

-If you know the pre-built version will work and do not want to wait for the tests to run you can skip the tests by setting the environment variable `SKIP_NODE_SASS_TESTS` to true.

-      SKIP_NODE_SASS_TESTS=true npm install

 ## Maintainers